Roggired/trueOop/README.md

 # True OOP
 Alan Key's Oop on Java.
 For fun only :joy:

+In the *ru.mrkefir.true_oop.sample* package you can find example of using this "lib".

 ## Like Alan Key belive:
 - **Message** - an unit of information that can be passed between objects.
 - **Object** - an abstract class which defines an Object with one abstract method *accept*.